 This module is structured according to the three basic financial documents: the balance sheet, the profit & loss statement and the cashflow statement.
 For each of these documents we’ll give a practical definition, and an overview of the content as well as the principles ruling each of this documents.
 The aim is that you will know what you can find (and what not) in each of this documents and how they will support you to evaluate and navigate your business.
 After finishing this module you will understand that financial data are the logical indicators whereon you can follow up on your business model.
 You don’t need to become a financial expert, knowing the basics is enough.

-- Being able to read a balance sheet
+- Be able to read and recognise a healthy balance sheet

 - Know what ratios your bank and other fund providers consider important

-- Being able to calculate and monitor your cash flow
+- Be able to calculate and monitor your cash flow and profit margin

-- Knowing which information you can get from the balance sheet, profit and loss statement and cash flow statement
+- Understand a balance sheet, profit and loss statement and cash flow statement

 We wish you good luck with your financial literacy!
-We hope you enjoy the learning.
+Enjoy the course!